Doomsk/Doomsk/README.md

 You can call me Dooms.

-### List of things you may be interested in knowing about me
+### You may be interested in knowing

-- I have been working in the quantum industry for almost 5 years now
+- I have been working in the quantum industry since Feb 2020
-- Had a contract to work at Microsoft Quantum Lab Delft (NL) as a Data Engineer/Programmer from 2020-02 to 2020-12
+- Worked as a contractor at Microsoft Quantum Lab Delft (NL) as a Data Engineer/Programmer from 2020-02 to 2020-12
-- Got another contract to work at QuTech (NL) as the same role to work at the Kouwenhoven lab (Microsoft related at that time) from 2021-01 to 2022-12
+- Worked as a contractor at QuTech (NL) as the same role to work at the Kouwenhoven lab (Microsoft related at that time) from 2021-01 to 2022-12
 - Started working at Pasqal (NL) in 2023-06
-- Have a years-long side project: [H-hat, a quantum programming language](https://github.com/hhat-lang/)
+- Have a year-long side project: [H-hat, a quantum programming language](https://github.com/hhat-lang/)

 ### How to reach me